Summer Institute for Creative Collaboration and Conflict Resolution 2021

 Certificate of Advanced Study (CAS) in Conflict and Collaboration.

-To register for academic credit: Summer 2020 registration began on Wednesday, March 18, 2020.
+To register for academic credit: Summer 2021 registration begins on Wednesday, April 7, 2021.
 Current Syracuse University students can register through

 MySlice.
 Non-matriculated students can register through University College